Wesley: Wouldn't be cost-effective. I'm sure we make a lot from cancer.

-- The T-Virus in the Resident Evil films was created to fix nerve damage, regenerate limbs and cure diseases.
+- The T-Virus in the Resident Evil Film Series was created to fix nerve damage, regenerate limbs and cure diseases.
 Unfortunately, it worked a little too well, causing those infected to continue moving long after death.

-- And in Rise of the Planet of the Apes they were growing super-smart apes as test subjects to find a cure for Alzheimer's, only to find that their latest drug 1) kills humans and 2) MAKES APES EVEN MORE SUPER SMART!
+- In Rise of the Planet of the Apes they're growing super-smart apes as test subjects to find a cure for Alzheimer's, only to find that their latest drug 1) kills humans and 2) MAKES APES EVEN MORE SUPER SMART!